microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraServiceAppRoleAssignment.md

 ### -ResourceId

-Specifies a resource ID, the `Id` of the resource servicePrincipal (the API) which has defined the app role (the application permission).
+Specifies a resource ID, which is the `Id` of the resource servicePrincipal (the API) that defines the app role (the application permission).

 ```yaml
 Type: System.String